 The average UK household produces more than two sugar bags worth of carbon every evening in July, and nearly four per evening in December.
 Collectively, that’s A LOT of carbon, especially when we’re meant to be moving towards a zero-carbon future in the next 30 years.

 We’ve come up with a way to let you know how green the energy coming into your home is, moment-to-moment, so you can always make sustainable decisions about when to power on.

-The new feature uses the National Grid’s real-time carbon intensity data together with IFTTT and Amazon’s Alexa, so you can always find out how green energy is, just by asking.
+The new feature uses National Grid ESO's carbon intensity API together with IFTTT and Amazon’s Alexa, so you can always find out how green energy is, just by asking.

 How does it work?